- Available in ON, NB, NS, PE, NL, MB, SK, AB

 We deliver 95% of our services remotely from our offices in Toronto, Ottawa, Moncton, and Halifax.
-With some cases, you will never have to leave your home.
+In some cases, you will never have to leave your home.
 We travel to your city or town when necessary.
-Any in person meetings are held at our office or other professional conference rooms in your area.
+Any in-person meetings are held at our office or other professional conference rooms in your area.

 What to expect from a free consultation

-Our free consultations are done by phone, email or video conference.
+Our free consultations are done by phone or email, whichever you prefer.
 Your conversation starts with one of our disability claim consultants.
-They are members of the team who are experienced and knowledgeable with all types of disability claims and our services.
+They are members of the disability support team who are experienced and knowledgeable about all types of disability claims and our services.
 They will be able to answer most of your questions.
 We have lawyers on our support team who can be brought in to answer more complex questions or to give legal advice.

-Not ready for a consultation right now?
+Not ready for an evaluation right now?
 Take a moment to download our guide on How to Hire a Disability Lawyer.
 Learn the mistakes to avoid.
 Click on the image below.

 Short-term disability through group insurance plans

-Many workplaces group insurance plans include short-term disability benefits.
+Many workplace group insurance plans include short-term disability benefits.
 This is the same plan that includes your medical, dental and drug coverage.
 You file a claim for short-term disability benefits through the group plan.
-The insurance company who runs the group plan will decide to approve or deny your claim.
-Our short-term disability lawyers help you fill out the paperwork to apply for benefits.
-We can also represent you in appealing a denial of benefits and the transition from short-term disability to long-term disability.
+The insurance company that runs the group plan will decide to approve or deny your claim.
+Our short-term disability lawyers help you in appealing a denial of benefits and the transition from short-term disability to long-term disability.